 - Define rule resources- Specify the resource collection the rule applies to.
-Collections are comprised of image names and one or more elements to which WAAS should attach itself to protect the web application.
-In the following example, the rule will apply to all containers created by the Nginx image.
+Collections are comprised of image names and one or more elements to which WAAS should attach itself in order to protect the web application.
+In the following example, the rule will apply to all containers created by the nginx image.

 - Define protection policy for the application’s API endpoints- Set OWASP Top 10 and API protection to "Prevent" and HTTP header-based access control to "Alert".